alhonaut/quant-assigment/README.md

 **File**: `DeployMetaMorpho.s.sol`

 This script uses Foundry to:
-- Deploy a simulated vault on a forked mainnet.
+- Call a contract Factory on a forked mainnet.
-- Interact with the deployed MetaMorpho Factory using USDC.
+- Interact with the deployed MetaMorpho USDC Vault.
 - Display transaction logs and details.

 **Setup and Execution**: